 What does eucrim offer?

 News items are published in English and analyze current developments in European Criminal law, in particular as also regards the protection of the European Union's financial interests.
 They are supplemented by Internet links leading to more detailed information or the documents cited.
-In the news section, you will also find report summarising, for instance, past events or the key findings of studies.
+In the news section, you will also find report summarizing, for instance, past events or the key findings of studies.

 Articles focus on and analyze a specific subject in each issue and they can be published in English, French or German.